utshomax/postman-docs/src/pages/docs/collections/live-collections/live-collections-overview.md

 * **Improved collaboration** - A Postman Live Collection can be shared among developers, testers, and other stakeholders.
 This enables everyone to stay up-to-date on the latest changes and improvements to the API.
 * **Better testing** - With a Postman Live Collection, developers and testers can easily test the API in a real environment.
 This can help identify issues and bugs before they are deployed to production.
-* **Faster development** - A Postman Live Collection streamlines the development process by enabling developers to quickly and easily test their changes.
-This can help identify and fix issues early on, leading to faster development times.
+* **Faster development** - A Postman Live Collection can streamline the development process by enabling developers to quickly and easily set up their collection and maintain it.
+This can help automate the manual process of creating and updating collections which sometimes results in an incomplete collection.
 * **Better documentation** -  A Postman Live Collection can be used to generate documentation for the API.
 This documentation can be updated in real-time, making it easier for developers to understand and use the API.
-* **Improved quality** - By using a Postman Live Collection, developers and testers can catch issues and bugs earlier in the development process.
-This can lead to higher quality APIs and a better overall user experience.

 Developers can enable Postman Live Collections by installing the Postman SDK in their application.
 Once enabled, you can use Live Collections to:

 * Automatically keep collections up-to-date
-* Get insights from usage patterns to help build high-quality, efficient, and secure APIs
+* Bring insights such as error codes and examples from usage patterns for developers to build quality, efficient, and secure APIs
-* Automate testing and troubleshoot workflows

 ## Next steps